The most popular Halloween costumes by year may surprise you!

 1977: Star Wars

-A long time ago, on a Halloween far, far away, the streets were lined with mini Luke Skywalkers, Princess Leias, Han Solos, and Darth Vaders.
+A long time ago, on a Halloween far, far away, the streets were lined with mini Luke Skywalkers, Princess Leias, Han Solos and Darth Vaders.
 Actually, they still are.
 After the iconic franchise was introduced to the world in 1977, it became a surprise hit and the world became obsessed.
-The popularity of Star Wars Halloween costumes started with Star Wars: Episode IV – A New Hope, and it hasn’t dwindled since.
-True fans will love these other mind-blowing Star Wars facts.
+The popularity of Star Wars Halloween costumes started with Star Wars: Episode IV–A New Hope, and it hasn’t dwindled since.

 1978: Michael Myers

-The year 1978 is an important one in horror-movie history.
-It’s when Halloween first debuted, kicking off an 11-film series (to date) that’s still going strong.
+The year 1978 is an important one in Halloween-movie history.
+It’s when Halloween first debuted, kicking off a 13-film series (to date) that’s still going strong.
 Serial killer Michael Myers, with his white, hollow-eyed mask and trusty kitchen knife, quickly became the Halloween costume choice for those wanting to channel the darker side of the holiday—and scare the bejesus out of anybody nearby.
-If that’s your goal on Halloween, check out these other scary costumes that will give you nightmares.

 1979: Rocky Balboa

 “Apollo Creed meets the Italian Stallion.
 Sounds like a damn monster movie.”
-Maybe, but it also sounds like the follow-up to Sylvester Stallone’s 1976 hit, Rocky.
-The boxer from Philadelphia and his new opponent, Apollo Creed, duked it out this year in Rocky II.
+Maybe, but it also sounds like the follow-up to Sylvester Stallone’s 1976 hit Rocky.
+The boxer from Philadelphia and his new opponent, Apollo Creed, duked it out in Rocky II.
 No wonder the boxer’s robe was such a Halloween staple.

 1980: John Travolta (well, sort of)